 The Acclamations need to be a call, but not jubilant like the Alleluia, more of a formal introduction.
 The format for both Alleluias and Lent Gospel Acclamations reminds me of the old advice about speaking to a group : you need to tell people what you are going to tell them, tell them, and then tell them what you told them.
 It is a deliberate framing device.
 Some of the words are trickier than others; I have tried to be ceremonial without being musically pompous.
 They don’t need to be slow, just comfortable talking speed for the verse.
 Over the course of Lent, the Gospel verses start spare and become slightly more elaborate; I have tried to follow the same development.

 Always trying to catch up

 As evidence of the tricksiness of the Lent Gospel Acclamation, I have to mention that only this year did I discover that there are even two more available for the US and CAN Lectionaries.
-These two don’t get set in the Missal for the Lent Sundays, so I don’t actually need them for this year; but in the interests of completeness, and giving you the full set of options, I will try to set them before next Lent season……and then I will find that there is still more to do, before I have got all the Lent Gospel Acclamations sorted out and musicked.
+These two don’t get set in the Missal for the Lent Sundays, so I don’t actually need them for this year; but in the interests of completeness, and giving you the full set of options [and here they are], I will try to set them before next Lent season……and then I will find that there is still more to do, before I have got all the Lent Gospel Acclamations sorted out and musicked.
 I wish you a happy, holy and musical Lent.

 © Kate Keefe and Music for Mass 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Kate Keefe and Music for Mass, with appropriate and specific direction to the original content.